VikingRobotics/2014_Base/README.md

 # TODO

 * Programming team meetings!
 630 every night.
-* Sync the code that Paul had with Github code
 * Add photoswitch config code.
 The align function is there, but the sensors aren't hooked up
 * Test/tune autonomous.
 Encoders!
 Can we use em?
 * Figure out LiveWindow.
 This could help a lot with debugging.